Chris-Eckersley/incremental_interquartile_mean/notes.md

 spend a little time thinking about the big picture and looking for any obvious issues early on.
 Then that gets sent off to my subconscious. :-)

-### Step 3: Refactoring
+### Step 3: Refactoring & Improvements
-My first improvements were to wrap the code in a function and parameterizing the file so that I can export the function and create some unit tests.
+My first improvement was to add a test.

-Since the original code doesn't return anything, I made the assumption that the function's only output is stdout which is getting piped to another program.
+To do this I needed to wrap the code in a function, parameterize the data file, export the function to a unit test, and create some test data.

-As the standard out as my interface, I started by writing a test with a smaller data set that would run a bit more quickly.
+Since the original code doesn't return anything, I made the assumption that the function's only output is stdout which might be getting piped to another program.

-Before I committed my tests and first refactor I wanted to add a linter to keep things clean.
+Secondly, and before any refactoring was commited, I added a linter to keep things clean.